foreverzmy/jsoncargo/README.md

 ## getDeltaByPath

-The `getDeltaByPath` method is part of a [jsondiffpatch](https://github.com/benjamine/jsondiffpatch/tree/master) utility designed to extract a specific delta (change set) from a larger delta object representing differences between two JSON objects.
+The `getDeltaByPath` method is a tool of [jsondiffpatch](https://github.com/benjamine/jsondiffpatch/tree/master) utility designed to extract a specific delta (change set) from a larger delta object representing differences between two JSON objects.
 This method is useful for retrieving precise change information at a given path within the JSON structure.

 ### Delta Types